DeepseaPlatform/coastal/docs/_pages/userguide/configuration.md

 {% include svg/work-in-progress.svg %}

-To learn how to analyze programs with COASTAL, you should read the Usage page.
+To learn how to analyze programs with COASTAL, you should read the [Usage]({{ "/userguide/basic-usage/" | relative_url }}) page.
 As it explains, the convention is to create a file `XYZ.properties` that instructs COASTAL how to analyze program `XYZ.java`.
-The property file is then passed as the first command-line argument to COASTAL.
+The property file is then passed as a command-line argument to COASTAL.

-However, COASTAL also reads properties from two other locations.
+However, COASTAL also reads properties from other locations.
 In all, it checks the following files in the following order:

   1. The `coastal.properties` file is loaded first (if it exists).
 This file is part of the resources distributed with the project.
 It allows the user to specify default values for properties so that they do not have to be repeated over and over in individual property files.

   2. Next, the `~/.coastal/coastal.properties` file is loaded (if it exists).
 The "`~`" refers to the user's home directory.
 On Windows, this is _**TODO**_.

-  3. Lastly, the properties file specified on the command-line is loaded.
+  3. Next, the properties files specified on the command-line are loaded.

+  4. Lastly, any `-set` command-line options may add additional properties for the current run.

-Settings in later files, and override settings in earlier files.
+Settings in later files override settings in earlier files.
 Once all properties has been loaded, they are processed.

 ## Logging